Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 #### PIN Screen

-The optional PIN Screen prompts the end user to enter the xApp Session PIN.
+The PIN Screen prompts the end user to enter the xApp Session PIN.
 The user needs to provide the correct PIN to access the xApp Pages.
+Requesting a PIN to enter the session is optional.

 #### xApp Screen